Babafakruddin-Darubhaigari/Prompt-Engineering-Assignments/README.md

 - `04_multi_shot` teaches how to use many examples to improve accuracy and consistency in model responses.
 - `05_chain_of_thought` teaches how to make the model think step by step to solve problems more accurately.
 - `06_zero_shot_cot` teaches how to improve reasoning by asking the model to think step by step without giving examples.
+- `09_prompt_reuse_versioning` teaches how to improve prompts iteratively for better output quality.
+- `10_json_prompting` teaches how to generate structured and machine-readable outputs.

 ## Folder structure
 - `assignments/` - prompt engineering exercises and task descriptions